About

 Why “Nomad, Not Mad”?

-I’m a sucker for wordplay (that’s what happens when you grow up listening to hip hop music and believing you’ll be the next Eminem or KRS One).
+I’ve always appreciated a good bit of wordplay – that’s what happens when you grow up listening to hip hop music and believing you’ll be the next Eminem or KRS One.

 The truth is that there will always be tons of reasons NOT to do something.
 But if you dream about it, you can make it happen.
 Or at least you should give it your best shot and know that you at least did your best.